Interlace Polynomials for Multimatroids and Delta-Matroids: Polynomial Evaluations

 It is a direct consequence of the recursive relation of the Tutte polynomial that $t_M(0,0) = 0$ for matroid $M$, except for $M = (\,\emptyset, \{ \emptyset \}\,)$.
-This property may now be seen as a special case of Theorem~\ref{thm:q1M_vmin1} (as every matroid is an even \dmatroid).
-The result does not hold for \dmatroids in general: for the \dmatroid $M=(V,2^V)$ the polynomial $q_1(M)$ equals (the constant) $2^{|V|}$.
+This property may now be seen as a special case of Theorem~\ref{thm:pol_eval_dmatroid}(\ref{item:q1M_vmin1}) (as every matroid is an even \dmatroid).

-We will need now the following result of \cite{BH/NullityLoopcGraphsDM/10}, which states that the sizes of the minimal sets in $M$, $M*v$ and $M\dual v$ are closely related. \begin{Proposition}[\cite{BH/NullityLoopcGraphsDM/10}] Let $M$ be a \dmatroid and $v \in V$.
-Then the values of $d_{M}$, $d_{M*v}$, and $d_{M\dual v}$ are such that precisely two of the three are equal, to say $m$, and the third is equal to $m+1$. \end{Proposition}